mde2017/mde2017/README.md

 - 🔭 I’m currently working on: IoT Projects for Smart Home, Machine Learning Algorithms for Timeseries Forecasting

-- 🌱 I’m currently learning: Data Science, IoT, MLOps
+- 🌱 I’m currently learning: Data Science, IoT, MLOps, Golang

 - 👯 I’m looking to collaborate on: IoT and Data Science Projects or Competitions